 You don’t have to lift a hammer to help build a home!
 Habitat ReStore volunteers bring new skills and build capacity to help provide discounted building materials and home goods to the community.
 Habitat uses funds raised by the ReStore to help families build and repair homes.
 By giving your time and talents, you can help the Habitat ReStore do more to support homebuilding projects that benefit families in our community.

 I’m signed up for Fivestars, but I’m not receiving any texts.
 What’s going on?Karissa Wilburn2020-08-24T20:55:00-07:00

 We reserve the right to deny community service volunteers who have committed certain offenses.
 Due to the volume of requests, our volunteer opportunities are on a first come-first served basis, and we are unable to guarantee a specific number of hours of service in advance.

-In order to help cover the costs of keeping our automotive fleet in good working order, we do ask for a $20 donation for each home or office pickup.
-Your donation is tax-deductible, and we will provide you a receipt.
+We do not charge a fee for our donation pickup service, However, we gladly accept donations to help cover the costs of keeping our automotive fleet in good working order — your donation is tax-deductible and we will provide you a receipt.